RphWbr/visiannot/README.md

 First, the configuration GUI will open, see [dedicated user guide](https://visiannot.readthedocs.io/en/latest/userguide-configuration.html#configuration-with-the-graphical-user-interface).
 Then the ViSiAnnoT GUI will open, see [dedicated user guide](https://visiannot.readthedocs.io/en/latest/userguide-visiannot.html).

+In order to familiarize with **ViSiAnnoT**, an example of dataset is provided on [GitHub](https://github.com/RphWbr/visiannot-example).
+You may download or clone this repository on your computer.

 Support
 -------